 Once you’ve cut and assembled the pieces, your work will be done, as there are no adhesives involved in the installation process.
 Even the individual wood fibers are held together by wood resin, instead of glue.
 The manufacturer prides themselves on the fact that their product is completely recyclable.

-7. QuietWalk Plus All Flooring Underlayment with Attached Vapor Barrier
+7. QuietWalk Plus Laminate & Wood Flooring Underlayment

 Finally, the last product I’ve got for you is this felt underlayment from QuietWalk Plus.
 The product comes in a roll that’s 3 feet wide and 33.4 feet long.